Superspace formulation of exotic supergravities in six dimensions

 The relation to the superfields of ref. [\ChiodaroliGunaydinRoiban] is not obvious.
 They start from representations of the superconformal group.
 The gauge invariant fields they list is of course in complete agreement (scalars in $(000)(0001)$, spinors in $(010)(0010)$, tensor field strength in $(020)(0100)$, ``gravitino'' field strength in $(030)(1000)$ and ``gravity field strength'' in $(040)(0000)$), but it is not clear how they in turn are built from potentials, since they appear in a gauge-invariant superfield starting with the scalars.
 In this context, the present superspace treatment might be interesting, in that it displays all the gauge symmetries and fields.
 The superfield at ghost number 0 has the scalars at $\theta^2$.

-Construction of superfields for the $N=(3,1)$ model and the non-chiral $N=(2,2)$ supergravity should follow the same principles.
-The pure spinor superfield $\Psi$ for the $(3,1)$ model will transform in the module $(100)(1)$ of the R-symmetry $USp(6)\times USp(2)$, which is the module of the 12 chiral 2-form fields.
+\section\ThreeOneSection{$N=(3,1)$ and $N=(3,0)$}One might expect the construction of superfields for the $N=(3,1)$ model and the non-chiral $N=(2,2)$ supergravity should follow the same principles, where the field transforms as the ghosts of highest ghost number.
+The pure spinor superfield $\Psi$ for the $N=(3,1)$ model would transform in the module $(100)(1)$ of the R-symmetry $USp(6)\times USp(2)$, which is the module of the 12 chiral 2-form fields.
+However, I have not been able to perform such a construction with manifest $N=(3,1)$ supersymmetry, only $N=(3,0)$.